Bend DAO (BEND) Price Reaches $0.0004 on Major Exchanges

-Bend DAO (BEND) traded 0.4% lower against the US dollar during the twenty-four hour period ending at 11:00 AM Eastern on October 4th.
-One Bend DAO token can currently be bought for $0.0004 or 0.00000001 BTC on popular exchanges.
-Bend DAO has a total market cap of $167,745.25 and approximately $66,295.31 worth of Bend DAO was traded on exchanges in the last 24 hours.
-Over the last seven days, Bend DAO has traded down 2.6% against the US dollar.
+Bend DAO (BEND) traded down 2% against the dollar during the 24-hour period ending at 23:00 PM ET on October 9th.
+Bend DAO has a total market cap of $167,018.16 and $59,716.32 worth of Bend DAO was traded on exchanges in the last day.
+One Bend DAO token can now be purchased for $0.0004 or 0.00000001 BTC on popular cryptocurrency exchanges.
+During the last seven days, Bend DAO has traded 0.1% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.